Gabaldonlab/candidamine-docs/docs/user_guide/mymine.rst

 **Your preferred email address:**  Set the email address you prefer to use for correspondence - for example if someone shares a list with you.
 This could be different to the email you use to login to your account.

-**The URL of your preferred Galaxy instance:**  Results can be exported to `Galaxy <http://galaxyproject.org/>`_  (see :ref:`resultsgalaxy`).
-By default the main galaxy server is set, however if you routinely use another galaxy instance you can set this to be the default here.

 **API access key:**